romebell/SEI802/react-updated-2019/intro-to-react/components.md

 ### Check it out!

-If you switch to your browser and navigate to [http://localhost:3000](http://localhost:3000), you can see your "Hello World!" heading.
+Start your server ( `npm start` ).
+Now switch to your browser and navigate to [http://localhost:3000](http://localhost:3000), you can see your "Hello World!" heading.
 This app dynamically reloads each time you save, so you can check your changes at any point.

 ### Wait - What's that HTML doing in my Javascript?